 - Reversible: Consent once given is not continuous.
 One can withdraw consent at any point.
+Consent can be withdrawn at any point of time, even in the middle of sexual activity.
 Even after the withdrawal of consent, if the other party continues with the act, it is done without consent.

-- Conscious: Consent is not a valid consent if it is given when the woman was intoxicated and was unable to comprehend what she is consenting to or, if she is mentally ill and cannot understand what she is giving consent to.
-She should not be consenting when she is drugged by the other party and is unable to properly understand what she is consenting to.
+- Conscious: Consent is not a valid consent if it is given when the person was intoxicated and was unable to comprehend what he/she/they is consenting to or, if he/she/they is mentally ill and cannot understand what he/she/they is giving consent to.
+He/she/they should not be consenting when he/she/they is drugged by the other party and is unable to properly understand what he/she/they is consenting to.

-- Freely given: Consent obtained by threatening her or anyone else she knows with death or bodily hurt is not a valid consent.
+- Freely given: Consent obtained by threatening him/her/them or anyone else he/she/they knows with death or bodily hurt is not a valid consent.
 Consent should be freely given without any pressure.